kallu/aws-templates/README.md

 * NAT gateway for each AZ when there is both public and private subnet
 * Option to use pre-allocated EIPs for NAT gateways
-* Routing from private subnets to internet via NAT gateway in same AZ
-* VPN gateway and routing for private subnets
+* Routing from private subnets to internet via NAT gateway in same AZ (vpc1nat.yaml will use a single NAT gateway in AZ-A public subnet for all private subnets)
 * VPC S3 end-point and routing for every subnet
 * Option for VPC interface end-points for private subnets
    * com.amazonaws.region.ssm
    * com.amazonaws.region.ec2
    * com.amazonaws.region.ssmmessages
    * com.amazonaws.region.ec2messages
+   * com.amazonaws.region.ecs
+   * com.amazonaws.region.ecs-agent
+   * com.amazonaws.region.ecs-telemetry
+   * com.amazonaws.region.ecr.api
+   * com.amazonaws.region.ecr.dkr
-* Internal R53 zone
+* Option for internal R53 zone
 * Outputs as
    * Cloudformation stack exports
    * SSM parameterstore parameters